 With her father’s encouragement, she launched her debut Move collection at Baselworld in 2005, which remains a bestseller.
-Each piece features an abacus-like design, set within rings and bracelets, or suspended on chains, that allows diamonds to glide freely across a hidden wire.
+Each piece features an abacus-like design that allows diamonds to glide freely across a hidden wire.
 The most recent addition is a line of Lucky Move swinging medallion necklaces and chunky carabiner chain bracelets, modelled by a leather-clad Kate Moss.

 For her next trick, she launched the innovative Skinny line, dubbed “elastic gold”, which features diamonds threaded on a flexible wire, thus allowing a bracelet to slip on the wrist with the ease of a hair tie.
 Messika’s smaller pieces start from £640 and prices climb steadily upwards, with the High Jewellery and Haute Couture collections selling for millions.

-The brand’s unconventional approach to jewellery design has earned it a growing following among the fashion set, and Cara Delevingne and Kendall Jenner are both fans.
+The brand’s unconventional approach to jewellery design has earned it a growing following among the fashion set.
 In 2014, Beyoncé asked to borrow a Glam’Azone ring after seeing it in the Messika window at the Le Royal Monceau hotel.
-The Grammy award-winning singer later posted a picture of the ring, unprompted, on Instagram, to the tune of more than a 100m followers.
+The Grammy award-winning singer later posted a picture of the ring, unprompted, on Instagram, to the tune of more than 100 million followers.
 “Instagram is a such powerful tool.
-It allows you to grow closer to your consumer and really showcase the integrity of your brand.”
-Valérie says.
+It allows you to grow closer to your consumer and really showcase the integrity of your brand,” Valérie says.
 She recalls posting a picture of an anklet: “I had calls and messages from all over the world – America, Canada, the Middle East – all down to this one image.”

-Last year, Valérie received another call from Beyoncé’s stylist, this time to borrow more than £1m worth of jewellery.
+Last year, Valérie received another fortuitous call from Beyoncé’s stylist, this time to borrow more than £1 million worth of jewellery.
 “She could not tell me what it was for and would not allow any bodyguards, which violated our insurance policy.”
 She lent the pieces regardless and two weeks later, Beyoncé and Jay-Z dropped their surprise collaborative album, Everything is Love.
-In the now-renowned music video for the song Apes**t, Beyoncé stands in front of the Mona Lisa at the Louvre museum, dressed in a pink Peter Pilotto suit and Messika’s Persian Drops necklace and matching earrings.
+In the supporting music video for the song Apes**t, Beyoncé stands in front of the Mona Lisa at the Louvre museum, dressed in a pink Peter Pilotto suit and Messika’s Persian Drops necklace and matching earrings.
 “I could not believe the news.
-It was an incredible moment.”
+It was an incredible and important moment.”